New Amsterdam: Fort Amsterdam (1624)

 The threat of attack from other European colonial powers prompted the directors of the Dutch West India Company to formulate a plan to protect the entrance to the Hudson River.
 In 1624, 30 families were sponsored by Dutch West India Company moving from Nut Island to Manhattan Island, where a citadel to contain Fort Amsterdam was being laid out by Cryn Frederickz van Lobbrecht at the direction of Willem Verhulst.
 By the end of 1625, the site had been staked out directly south of Bowling Green on the site of the present U.S. Custom House.
 The Mohawk-Mahican War in the Hudson Valley led the company to relocate even more settlers to the vicinity of the new Fort Amsterdam.
 In the end, colonizing was a prohibitively expensive undertaking, only partly subsidized by the fur trade.
 This led to a scaling back of the original plans.
 By 1628, a smaller fort was constructed with walls containing a mixture of clay and sand.

 The fort also served as the center of trading activity.
 It contained a barracks, the church, a house for the West India Company director and a warehouse for the storage of company goods.
 Troops from the fort used the triangle between the Heerestraat and what came to be known as Whitehall Street for marching drills.

 1624–1664

 Verhulst, with his council, was responsible for the selection of Manhattan as a permanent place of settlement and for situating Fort Amsterdam.
 He was replaced as the company director of New Netherland by Peter Minuit in 1626.
 According to the writer Nathaniel Benchley, to legally safeguard the settlers' investments, possessions and farms on Manhattan island, Minuit negotiated the "purchase" of Manhattan from a band of Canarse from Brooklyn who occupied the bottom quarter of Manhattan, known then as the Manhattoes, for 60 guilders' worth of trade goods.
 Minuit conducted the transaction with the Canarse chief Seyseys, who was only too happy to accept valuable merchandise in exchange for an island that was actually mostly controlled by the Weckquaesgeeks.
-The deed itself has not survived, so the specific details are unknown.
-A textual reference to the deed became the foundation for the legend that Minuit had purchased Manhattan from the Native Americans for twenty-four dollars' worth of trinkets and beads, the guilder rate at the time being about two and a half to a Spanish dollar.
-The price of 60 Dutch guilders in 1626 amounts to around $1,100 in 2012 dollars.
-Further complicating the calculation is that the value of goods in the area would have been different than the value of those same goods in the developed market of the Netherlands.